Ahmed Johnson: Early career (1989–1995)

-Norris trained as a professional wrestler under Skandor Akbar, Scott Casey and Ivan Putski.
+Norris trained as a professional wrestler under Skandor Akbar, Scott Casey, and Ivan Putski.
 After making his debut in 1989, he competed on the independent circuit for the next few years before debuting in the Global Wrestling Federation (GWF) in 1993 as Moadib.
-In 1995 he worked for NWA Dallas, feuding with John Hawk for the NWA North American Heavyweight Championship.
-He also toured Japan that year with Big Japan Pro Wrestling.
+In 1995 he worked for NWA Dallas as "the Regulator" Tony Norris, feuding with John Hawk for the NWA North American Heavyweight Championship.
+He also toured Japan that year with the newly founded Big Japan Pro Wrestling promotion.